algorandfoundation/docs/docs/get-details/algokit/utils/ts/client_generator.md

 To be able to consume the generated file you need to include it in a TypeScript project that has (at least) the following package installed:

 ```
-npm install @algorandfoundation/algokit-utils@2.0.0
+npm install @algorandfoundation/algokit-utils
 ```

 ### Use

-To use the generator:
+The cli can be used to generate a client via the following command.

 ```
 npx --yes  @algorandfoundation/algokit-client-generator generate -a ./application.json -o ./client.generated.ts
 ```

+For details on how to use the generated client see the more detailed [usage docs](../)

 ## Examples